nathanhsjc/azure-network-protocols/README.md

 In this project we will be using a Windows 10 virtual machine and a Linux virtual machine.
 We will begin by creating a resource group in Microsoft Azure and labeling it with a name and selection a region.
 After this has been completed, navigate to the virtual machine dashboard in azure and create a new virtual machine in the same resource group and region.
 We will be creating two virtual machines, we will start with the 1st one being the Windows 10 virtual machine.
 The image will be a Windows 10 Pro, version 22h2 - x64 Gen2.

 Next we will create the Linux virtual machine.
 This will be in the same resource group as the Windows virtual machine.
 The image will be a Ubuntu Server 22.04 LTS - x64 Gen2.
-For this lab, the authetnication type has been set as password.
+For this lab, the authentication type has been set as password.
 The same credential login info for both virtual machines will be the same.

 We will connect into the Windows 10 virtual machine first by using Remote Desktop Protocol (RDP).
 Obtain the public IP address for the Windows 10 virtual machine > open up RDP > paste the public IP address into RDP with the login information to connect.
 </p>